 - Have the right workplace facilities, this can include things like ergonomic chairs to improve posture and ensuring all office equipment is well-maintained.

 - Make sure you have someone who can provide first-aid.

 - Display the health and safety law poster.

 If you have suffered as a result of your employer negligence or the actions of another employee.
 Get independent legal advice from Tylers, we are experts in handling office accident claims.

 Few people realize just how dangerous office workplaces can be, especially when compared with other workplaces, such as construction sites, factories, and warehouses.
 Accidents in the office are common and can have long-lasting effects on you.

 Since you’re spending every working day in the same office, it is only natural to feel comfortable and safe, almost like you’re at your own home.
 It makes being hurt at work even worse and harder to handle.

 Even though you may think it is unlikely that an office would be the place for an accident to occur, there are a huge number of hazards that can result in an injury.
-Below are a few common office accidents.
+Some of the most common causes of work-related injuries can be seen below.
 If your injury wasn’t caused by one of these, we may still be able to help you.

 Repetitive strain injury (RSI)

 Repetitive strain injuries take place when muscles, nerves or tendons become irritated by repeated movements, and are a frequent office injury.